-Renault Master E-TECH boot space, seating & load space
+Renault Master E-TECH practicality, seating & load space

 The Renault Master E-TECH is one of the most spacious electric vehicles on sale today